Ukrainian–Soviet War: November 1921

 The last action of the UNR against the Soviets was a raid behind the Red Army lines in November 1921 known as the Second Winter Campaign.
 This campaign was meant to incite a general uprising amongst the Ukrainian peasants, who were already disgruntled with the Soviets, and to unify partisan forces against the Bolsheviks in Ukraine.
 The commander of the Ukrainian forces was Yurii Tiutiunnyk.

 Two expeditionary forces were established, one from Podolia (400 men) and one from Volhynia (800 men).
 The Podolia group only made it to the village of Vakhnivka, before returning to Polish territory through Volhynia on November 29.
 The Volhynia group started out on November 4, captured Korosten on November 7 and made its way to the village of Leonivka.
 When they began to run low on supplies they decided to return.
 However, on its return west, it was intercepted by a Bolshevik cavalry force under the command of Grigore Kotovski at Bazar and routed in battle near Mali Mynky on November 17.
 443 soldiers were captured by the Soviets during the battle.
-359 were shot on November 23 near the town of Bazar, and 84 were passed on to Soviet security forces.
+359 were shot on November 23 near the town of Bazar after refusing to defect to the Red Army, and 84 were passed on to Soviet security forces.

-This was the last operation of the UNR army against the Soviets.
-The end of the Second Winter Campaign brought the Ukrainian-Soviet war to a definite end, however partisan fighting against the Bolsheviks continued until mid-1922 and in response the Red Army terrorized the countryside.
+This was the last operation of the UNR Army against the Soviets.
+The end of the Second Winter Campaign brought the Ukrainian–Soviet war to a definite end, however, partisan fighting against the Bolsheviks continued until mid-1922, and in response, the Red Army terrorized the countryside.

-Rebellion states
+Local uprisings

-Local supporters of Ukrainian People's Republic created anti-Russian and anti-Bolshevik rebellion states on occupied territories like Independent Medvyn Republic or Kholodny Yar Republic.
+Local supporters of Ukrainian People's Republic created anti-Russian and anti-Bolshevik rebellion states on occupied territories, such as the Independent Medvyn Republic, as well as the Kholodny Yar Republic.
 They kept fighting with Russians and collaborators until 1923.

 Aftermath

 The end of the war saw the incorporation of most of the territories of Ukraine into the Ukrainian Soviet Socialist Republic which, on December 30, 1922, was one of the founding members of the Union of Soviet Socialist Republics (USSR).
 Parts of Western Ukraine fell under the control of the Second Polish Republic, as laid out in the Peace of Riga.
 The UNR government, led by Symon Petlura, was forced into exile.

-For the next few years the Ukrainian nationalists would continue to try to wage a partisan guerrilla war on the Soviets.
-They were aided by Polish intelligence (see Prometheism); however, they were not successful.
+For the next few years, the Ukrainian nationalists would continue to try to wage a partisan guerrilla war on the Soviets.
+They were aided by Polish intelligence due to the project known as prometheism; however, they were not successful.
 The last active Ukrainian movements would be mostly eradicated during the Holodomor.
 Further, the relative lack of Polish support for the Ukrainian cause would cause a growing resentment on the part of the Ukrainian minority in Poland towards the Polish interwar state.